 - 1. Level the Motorhome.
 If the motorhome is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
-Set the Water Center Panel to the "winterize" configuration as instructed on the water center panel.
+Turn off the Water Pump. - 3.
+Set the Winterization Valve #2 to the "winterize" configuration.

-Water Center Panel in "Winterize" configuration (Panel located inside the service center on the drivers side).
+Winterization Valve #2 in "Winterize" configuration (Panel located inside the Water Service Center on the drivers side). -Typical View